KenyOS/bash/README.md

 https://unix.stackexchange.com/questions/3593/using-xargs-with-input-from-a-file

-finally, you can call simple as that for each mycode.txt.
+finally, you can call your code simple as that for each mycode.txt.
 ```
 sv mycode